TamWinnie/Projects/README.md

 * No significant correlation was found between empathy and cyberbullying.
 * Parenting style significantly related to cyberbullying.

-### [Project 3: Data Professional Survey Breakdown POWER BI DASHBOARD ]- Personal project
+### [🗞Project 3: Data Professional Survey Breakdown POWER BI DASHBOARD ]- Personal project
-#### The reason I did this project is to enhance my skills in Power BI
+#### The reason I did this project is to enhance my skills in Power BI.

 * Created a dashboard with Power Bi to analyze and visualize data from a survey of data professionals.
 * Used Query editor to do data cleaning.